 There are many opportunities for law students to work with lawyers at the ACLU of Illinois.
 We have an active docket of over 40 cases in federal and state trial and appellate courts, including the Illinois and U.S. Supreme Courts.
 There are summer and school-year positions, and a limited number of funded positions.

-Applicants should send the following materials to Adam Schwartz at the mailing address on this website:
+Applicants should send the following materials to Lindsay Miller at the mailing address on this website:

 * Cover Letter

 * Writing Sample

 Please apply as early as possible; offers are extended as qualified people apply.
 Priority is given to law students who have completed their second year of law school.
 We are an affirmative action employer.

 There are no internship opportunities at this time.

 Most, but not all, of our undergraduate interns work with us during the summer months, and always during normal business hours.

 Undergraduate internships in the Legal Department are clerical in nature.
 Interns should be prepared to perform a variety of tasks including, but not limited to, photocopying, envelope stuffing, file indexing, library organizing, archiving, filing documents in court, and preparing form letters.
 Somewhat more substantive work is occasionally available, but usually not.